yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

 ### Step 2-5: Split the current case into cases which collectively cover the current case and the next state of one of the split cases matches to LHS of the current rule.
  - Since LHS of R04 requires a relationship corresponding to the available capability and an unbound requirement corresponding to the relationship, the current case should be split into following cases:
-  - Case 1-1: There is no corresponding relationship => the goal holds because `wfs-allCPHaveRL(S)` reduces to false.
+  - Case 1-1*: There is no corresponding relationship => the goal holds because `wfs-allCPHaveRL(S)` reduces to false.
   - Case 1-2: There is a corresponding relationship.
     - Case 1-2-1: The relationship is hostedOn.
+    - Case 1-2-2*: The relationship is dependsOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+    - Case 1-2-3*: The relationship is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.

+### Step 2-8: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
+ - Since the relationship has a dangling `req` link, the current case should be split into following six cases:
-      - Case 1-2-1-1: There is no corresponding requirement => the goal holds because `wfs-allRLHaveRQ(S)` reduces to false.
+    - Case 1-2-1-1*: There is no corresponding requirement => the goal holds because `wfs-allRLHaveRQ(S)` reduces to false.
     - Case 1-2-1-2: There is a corresponding requirement.
       - Case 1-2-1-2-1: The requirement is hostedOn.
-          - Case 1-2-1-2-1-1: The requirement is unbound => the goal holds because `cont(SS)` reduces to true since R04 is available.
+        - Case 1-2-1-2-1-1*: The requirement is unbound => the goal holds because `cont(SS)` reduces to true since R04 is available.
-          - Case 1-2-1-2-1-2: The requirement is waiting => the goal holds because `inv-ifCPClosedThenRQUnbound(S)` reduces to false.
+        - Case 1-2-1-2-1-2*: The requirement is waiting => the goal holds because `inv-ifCPClosedThenRQUnbound(S)` reduces to false.
-          - Case 1-2-1-2-1-3: The requirement is ready => the goal holds because `inv-ifCPClosedThenRQUnbound(S)` reduces to false.
+        - Case 1-2-1-2-1-3*: The requirement is ready => the goal holds because `inv-ifCPClosedThenRQUnbound(S)` reduces to false.
-        - Case 1-2-1-2-2: The requirement is dependsOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+      - Case 1-2-1-2-2*: The requirement is dependsOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
-        - Case 1-2-1-2-3: The requirement is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+      - Case 1-2-1-2-3*: The requirement is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
-    - Case 1-2-2: The relationship is dependsOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
-    - Case 1-2-3: The relationship is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.

 ## Proof of Condition (2) for R04 (Proof-contcont-R04.cafe)
 ### Step 2-1: Begin with the cases each of which matches to LHS of each rule.